 The DeTour Reef Light Preservation Society (DRLPS) is proud to announce the receipt of the 2005 State of Michigan Governor's Award for Historic Preservation

-Drummond Island: New Listing: Fort Drummond Marine and Resort on Whitney Bay, Drummond Island, MI.
+Drummond Island: Fort Drummond Marine and Resort on Whitney Bay, Drummond Island, MI.
 Full Service Marina, Service and Parts Department, Dockage, and a General Store.
 Sales of boats, trailers, shore stations, plus pre-owned boats and motors.
 Pontoon, kayak, boat, and motor rentals.
 The Resort offers 3 Rental Cabins, 2 Vacation Homes, one on a private island, and a Campground.
 There are 2 cabins for winter rental.
 Ferry runs hourly from 6 am to 11pm year round with 2 night runs.
 Fort Drummond Marine and Resort on Whitney Bay, 36183 S. Whitney Bay Road, Drummond Island, MI 49726.
 Phone: 906-493-5359 or 906-493-5471

 GarLyn Zoological Park.
 GarLyn Zoo is only 40 minutes from the Mackinac Bridge on US 2.
 See Live Cougar, Bear, Wolf, River Otter, Camel, Reindeer and more.
 View the animals up close as they come to the front of their habitats to see you.
 Purchase grain to feed the camel, goats, llama, deer and even the bear!
 Natural setting.
 Gift Shop.
 Kids love it !!!
 Fun and Educational !!!
 P.O.Box 245 Naubinway, MI.
 49762.
 Phone 906-477-1085